How Much is Life Insurance in the UK?

 As with all types of insurance, how much you can expect to pay for life cover depends on a number of variables.
-The good news, though, is that life insurance can be very affordable, with prices starting at as little as £4 a month for a young, healthy individual.
+The good news, though, is that life insurance can be very affordable, with prices starting at as little as £4 a month for a young, healthy, non-smoking individual.

-If you’re interested in taking out a policy but are pressed for time make an enquiry and we’ll put you through to one of the specialists we work with who can get you a good price for life insurance.
+If you’re interested in taking out a policy make an enquiry and we’ll put you through to one of the specialists we work with who can get you a good price for life insurance.

 What impacts the cost a life insurance policy?

 The age you are when you take out life cover will play a role (the younger you are, the cheaper it will likely be), as will what you want the end payout to be and the term over which you want to be protected.

 If you want to take out a joint life insurance policy, you should expect to pay more than you would for single cover, although this is usually a less expensive option than two separate policies might cost you.

-Other associated costs include whether you choose any add-ons (many insurers offer combined critical illness and life insurance plans), and whether you choose to pay monthly or annually.
+Other associated costs include whether you choose any add-ons (many insurers offer combined critical illness and life insurance plans, for example), and whether you choose to pay monthly or annually.

 How much should life insurance cost on average per month for one person?

-Similarly, if you’re a heavy smoker, drink a lot or generally lead an unhealthy lifestyle, you pose more risk than someone who leads a healthy life – therefore bumping up the cost of life insurance.
+Similarly, if you’re a heavy smoker, drink a lot or generally lead an unhealthy lifestyle, you pose more risk than someone who leads a healthy life – therefore you will likely pay more for your life insurance.